Jontybr18211/My_Sky/README.md

 # MySky Weather Dashboard

 A desktop weather dashboard built with Python and PyQt6, powered by the OpenWeatherMap API.
 This application provides a clean, modern interface to view current weather conditions, a 7-day forecast, and detailed hourly charts for temperature, precipitation, and wind speed.
+Also hosted in Straeamlit.

 ---